cyberark/kubernetes-conjur-deploy/README.md

 necessary steps for configuring your environment and show you which variables need to be set before deploying.

+All environment variables can be set/defined with the bootstrap.env file.
+Edit the values per instructions below, source the file and run 0_check_dependencies.sh to verify.

+The Conjur appliance image can be loaded with _load_conjur_tarfile.sh.
+The script uses environment variables to locate the tarfile image and the value to use as a tag once it's loaded.

 ### Conjur Version

 If you are working with Conjur v4, you will need to set: